Armaggheddon/whisper2me/README.md

     docker run -it --rm --runtime nvidia --gpus all --env BOT_TOKEN=YOUR_BOT_TOKEN --env ADMIN_USER_ID=YOUR_USER_ID -v "$(pwd)":/whisper2me -d whisper2me:latest bash -c "cd /whisper2me && python3 src/main.py"
     ```
     replacing `YOUR_BOT_TOKEN` and `YOUR_USER_ID` with the appropriate values.

-    > The option `-d` runs the container in detached mode.

 12. When the container starts the model is downloaded.
 Depending on your internet connection and the selected model, this might take a while.
 The startup time, compared to CPU is significantly longer, on my tests the bot can take up to 1 minute before being ready.